Don't be a victim of telecom theft

 Here are the 11 Steps to Secure your Asterisk PBX

-Physical security is very important and commonly overlooked.
+Physical security is critical and commonly overlooked.
 Be sure access to your hardware is limited to only those with appropriate access permissions, actually require access, and most importantly, know what they are doing!
 We tech's like to play around with stuff, but that's why we have labs.

 If you are truly concerned about PBX security, you will take this one piece of advice seriously!
 Password security is easy and by far the best way to stop the top 99% of all hacks as it is easily the most common way hackers enter IP PBX systems.